Why is inflation cooling — and why isn’t it coming down more - KESQ

 Price increases for services like dry cleaning, haircuts and transportation have been one of the top contributors to overall inflation this year and last.
 But the magnitude of their contribution has drastically increased.

-Since then, services have become more expensive, costing almost 7% more in April of this year compared to April 2022.
+Since then, services have become more expensive, costing 6.3% more in May of this year compared to May 2022.
 That alone accounted for 84% of the inflation Americans experienced.

 Service inflation has grown in part because consumer behavior is still out of whack from the pandemic.
 When the US economy shut down, consumers couldn’t spend money on many services.
 When it reopened, consumers jumped at the opportunity to finally enjoy services and experiences like dining out, traveling and getting their hair styled.